-An illustration of the physical size and weight of the Canon G7 X Mark II and the Panasonic L1 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
+The physical size and weight of the Canon G7 X Mark II and the Panasonic L1 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic L1 is considerably larger (96 percent) than the Canon G7 X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the L1 are weather-sealed.